quangtung20/demo_interview/docs/detail.md

 1. Clone the repo
 2. Open repo and run: cd terraform
 3. Run: terraform init
-4. Run: terraform apply --auto-approve
+4. Update resources and run: terraform apply --auto-approve

 ## Reason why I choose using vpc peering
 - Simple and fast to set up - The connection between VPCs can be easily established.